gutenbergtools/gutenbergsite/site/help/file_formats.md

 ### DVI
 DVI stands for DeVice Independent, and is commonly used to store text and instructions for displaying it involving complex mathematical symbols and expressions, though it can be used for any content.
 Given a DVI file, you need a viewer to render it on the specific device you're using.
 Specifically, DVI is used as the standard output format for TeX, discussed below.

+### EPUB
+**This is the format compatible with almost all eBook readers (ereaders), smartphones and tablets**.
+The EPUB format is very similar to HTML, but has additional components that enable added functionality on the many types of devices that can use EPUB.
+This is now the recommended format for all ereader devices.
+See [the tablets and ereaders help page](/help/mobile.html) for additional detail.

 ### HTML/HTM (Format)
 **This is the most frequently used master format**.
 HyperText Markup Language defines the standard format of web pages.
 You should be able to view these with any web browser, and edit them with any text editor or a specialized HTML editor. [www.w3.org](https://www.w3.org) is the definitive reference.

 ### ISO-8859/ISO-Latin (Character Sets)
 ISO-8859 is a series of character sets used to represent the accented characters most commonly used in European languages.
 There's ISO-8859-1, ISO-8859-2, and so on.
 ISO-Latin is just another name for the same thing.
 You can read the overview at [aspell.net/charsets/codepages.html](http://aspell.net/charsets/codepages.html).

+### KF8
+This is a new format for Amazon Kindle ereaders.
+Generally, Kindle with up-to-date software can handle KF8 and EPUB equally well.

 ### LIT (Format for PDA-based eBooks)
 This is a proprietary, closed format for files that can be displayed only by the Microsoft Reader.
 Search [www.microsoft.com](https://www.microsoft.com) for more information.
 It is not possible to edit or correct files in this format; it is not possible to export files from this format; they have to be made in another format and converted.